 These realms form the wireframe of a highly flexible economic network.
 The network – we’ll call it the sharing economy, for simplicity – allows people to exchange tangible and intangible with one another at scale.
 These exchange relationships often undercut traditional retail or employment arrangements, generally by reducing transactional friction or looping middlemen out altogether.

-You can now get a loan directly from your peers, share the same office space with dozens of different companies, and stay at a stranger’s house instead of a hotel when you’re traveling out of town.
+You can now get an unsecured personal loan directly from your peers, share the same office space with dozens of different companies, and stay at a stranger’s house instead of a hotel when you’re traveling out of town.

 By making it easier to exchange resources on demand, the sharing economy increases efficiency.
 In many circumstances, it allows participants to get by without owning valuable items, such as cars, while creating opportunities for others to extract value from idle possessions or talents.